miguelaaguilar/CarND-Traffic-Sign-Classifier-P3/writeup.md

 ### Test a Model on New Images

+When analyzing new images (never seen by the model before), some of their characteristics may represent a challenge for the model to perform a proper classification.
+Some of these qualities are:

+* Brightness
+* Contrast
+* Blur
+* Noise (e.g., due to rain, fog, etc)
+* Resolution
+* Rotation
+* Deformation (due to the angle of the traffic sign with respect to the camera)

+As previously discussed, a way of improving the robustness of the models is to augment the training dataset with new images that present these qualities.
+In this way, the model will learn to properly classify images even in the presence of these challenging image characteristics.

-Since I am located in Germany, I was able to go out to the street and take a few pictures of traffic signs as shown in the following figure.
+In this section, new German traffic signs are evaluated.
+Since I am located in Germany, I was able to go out to the street and take a few pictures of traffic signs as shown in the following figures.

 ![alt text][image15]